UNIVERSITY OF WISCONSIN River Falls

 Geographic Information Science is a set of techniques that include Cartography (the art and science of map making), GIS - Geographic Information Systems (the analysis of spatial patterns), and Remote Sensing (the analysis of satellite imagery).
 These techniques are useful in displaying, understanding, and analyzing spatial relationships.
 Many other disciplines, such as biology, business, marketing, criminal justice, land use planning, and urban studies utilize mapping techniques.

 Studying geography and geographic information science at UWRF provides the skills to engage in a variety of careers.
 Through a combination of coursework and internships students gain first hand experience in geographic analysis.
 The use of computer technologies, through GIS and mapping, are areas where students may develop additional expertise.
-The department offers a major and a minor in Geography, a minor in Geographic Information Systems and Cartography, and a major in Broad Field Social Studies (geography)/education.
+The department offers a Geography major and minor, and a minor in GIS/ Cartography.

 Read the article here.